RESEARCH EXPERIENCE FOR UNDERGRADUATE STUDENTS

 PHYSICS AND ASTROPHYSICS

-The 10 week program runs from May 24 – July 30, 2021.
+The 10 week program will run in summer 2023.
 Students will receive a $6,000 stipend, round-trip travel from their home to Villanova and free room and board on campus.

 Areas for Research Opportunities